President Trump briefly leaves Walter Reed Medical Center in motorcade to surprise supporters

 He was evasive about the timing of Trump's oxygen drops. ("It was over the course of the day, yeah, yesterday morning," he said) and asked whether Trump's level had dropped below 90%, into concerning territory. ("We don't have any recordings here on that.")
 But he revealed that Trump was given a dose of the steroid dexamethasone in response.

-At the time of the briefing, Trump's blood oxygen level was 98% - within the normal rage, Trump's medical team said.
+At the time of the briefing, Trump's blood oxygen level was 98% - within the normal range, Trump's medical team said.

 Signs of pneumonia or other lung damage could be detected in scans before a patient feels short of breath, but the president's doctors declined to say what those scans have revealed.